briantully/codeassignment-report/02-discovery-recommendations.md

 **RECOMMENDATION: No obvious optimizations discovered at this time **

+## Drupal 8 Considerations
+Some consideration was given to suggest a migration to Drupal 8 in order to take advantage of some of the performance benefits that the BigPipe project provides.
+The more granular cache tagging of content and ability to more easily add these pieces of content dynamically with javascript would certainly boost "perceived performance".
+However an initial investigation into the modules being used on the current site revealed that some modules are not yet "ready-for-prime-time" in Drupal 8.
+Keeping a future migration to Drupal 8 as a promising recommendation, at this point we focused on improving the existing Drupal 7.x site.

 ## Code Refactoring

 All core and contributed code looked up to date and working reliably.
 However, the **ca_rewrite module** has a potential optimization that should improve performance and cachebility.
 Currently the module uses hook_node_view_alter() to modify a node's title based on custom rewrite patterns.
 It modifies the title only on the render side, i.e., as a filter that gets called after the node is loaded and before the node is displayed.
 The concern is that for each view containing a list of nodes, for each node the view loads it then needs to call the database to get a list of rewrite patterns and apply them to each node in the view.
 On pages like the home page this gets expensive when you consider there are multiple (3) views.